drewsynan/VELVEEVA/README.md

 * ☕️ Template and partial system (Embedded CoffeeScript)
 * 💅 SASS compilation
 * 👀 Dev environment with re-build on change watcher
-* 🔀 Convert relative links to veeva: protocol links on the fly (both during dev and for a final build)
+* 🔀 Convert relative links to veeva protocol links on the fly (both during dev and for a final build)
-* 🔁 Convert veeva: links back to relative links on the fly
+* 🔁 Convert veeva protocol links back to relative links on the fly
 * 📝 Tooling to rename slides and automatically change all internal references
 * 💩 Automatic iRep control file generator
 * 🔎 Smart metadata extraction from HTML (using meta tags, or eco template fields) or XMP data from PDF and JPEG files to easily maintain slide titles and descriptions within source files